Hello my darlings! In today’s post I am going to tell you how to bleach your hair at home step by step.

 How to bleach hair at home safely: my tips

 Secondly, remember that you will have to take great care of your hair.
 It is not the same to dye than to bleach.
-In his day I made a post about how to take care of bleached hair.
+I made a post about how to take care of bleached hair.
 And if unfortunately, your hair is already battered by bleaching, I also have a specific article on how to recover hair burned by bleaching.

-Degrees of discoloration
+Degrees of bleaching

 During the bleaching process the hair can go through a total of 9 shades, from black to white.
 Normally bleaches raise between 6 and 9 shades.